INTRACELLULAR DYNAMICS AND NANOSCOPY

 Mitochondria are double membrane-bound organelles, which are continuously undergoing fusion and fission, events crucial for cell physiology.
 Despite its importance, almost nothing is known about the energetic and topological requirements for double membrane fission.
 We will exploit our expertise in theoretical membrane biophysics to develop the first continuum elastic model of a double membrane to unveil the physical mechanisms of double membrane fission.
 We will implement both the lateral stress profile of the involved lipids and the protein-induced elastic stresses and strains (by protein wedging, membrane constriction, and inter-bilayer interactions).

-We are a multidisciplinary group, which combines super-resolution nanoscopy and single molecule imaging techniques, molecular and cell biological tools, with theoretical biophysics to study organelle function.
+We are a multidisciplinary lab, which combines super-resolution nanoscopy and single molecule imaging techniques, molecular and cell biological tools, with theoretical biophysics to study organelle function.

 MOLECULAR AND CELL BIOLOGY TOOLS